kamranahmedse/github-notable-comments/readme.md

 ## Why?

-<p>Saves you time when there is a large number of comments, lets you jump to the relevant section.<br>Just pick the 👍 or 🎉 and voila!</p>
+<p>Saves you time when there is a large number of comments, lets you jump to the relevant section.<br>Just pick the 👍 or 🎉  reaction and voila!</p>

 <img width="600" src="./assets/tweet.png" />